aropop/ha_auth_proxy/README.md

 ## How it works
 The proxy will check if you are logged in to home assistant, if no existing sessions exists the proxy will redirect you to the home assistant OAuth login screen.
-When logged in a session will be created between the browser and the proxy, which will be check on each request.
+When logged in a session will be created between the browser and the proxy, which will be checked on each request.
 All HTTP traffic will be proxied to the configured service.

 <img src="https://github.com/aropop/ha_auth_proxy/blob/main/flow.png?raw=true">